e-kotov/wikimapR/README.md

 #### Get detailed data for Wikimapia objects

-Let’s take just 3 first objects for this example.
-It will take 1.5 minutes to fetch them with all the details.
+Let's take just 3 first objects for this example.
+It will take 1.5 minutes to fetch them with all the details using the example API.

 ``` r
 short_list <- id_list[1:3]